Does it Hurt to Shake Hands?

 If you have trigger points in the extensor digitorum, you will have pain in the middle finger, the

-The extensor indicis muscle trigger points will cause pain on the top of the wrist and hand but not into the fingers.
+The extensor indicis muscle trigger points will cause pain on the top of the wrist and hand but not in the fingers.

 Other symptoms may include pain and/or weakness when shaking hands, difficulty writing, working dentistry or typing.